January 04 ,2019

 What’s the difference?

-The basic difference between these two options is that a monitored system connects to a security monitoring center through some type of communication channel; it could be landline telephone, home internet, cellular communication or any combination of the three.
+The basic difference between these two options is that a monitored system connects to a safety monitoring center through some type of communication channel; it could be landline telephone, home internet, cellular communication or any combination of the three.

 Both types of systems will have some of the same components.
-Whether your system is monitored or not, it is going to have a control panel and security devices for homes like door contacts, motion detectors, fire alarms and cameras.
+Whether your system is monitored or not, it is going to have a control panel and security devices for homes like door contacts, motion detectors, fire alarms, and cameras.

 - Monitored Systems: These systems connect to a monitoring center.
 When the system is armed, it will send signals to the monitoring professionals and they can take various actions depending on the circumstances.